batoripX/XaniteOG/README.md

 Special thanks to all Xanite supporters.

 ## DISCLAIMER !
-Xanite is an open-source project not affiliated with Microsoft, Xemu, or Xenia.
-It is intended for educational purposes and, We are porting.

-We do not condone piracy.
-BIOS
+Xanite is an open-source project not affiliated with Microsoft, It is intended for educational purposes and we do not condone piracy.